rboubaya75/DiscordBotTS/README.md

 # DiscordBotTS

-Dates:
-For 5 consecutive days from 16rd of Mars to the 21rst of March.
+Proect duration: 5 consecutive days from 16rd of Mars to the 21rst of March.

 Why the project was launched ? :
 The purpose of this group project was to allow us to work in a collaborative way.
-It was also an opportunity to better understand node js and to discover Typescript.
+It was also an opportunity to better understand Node js and to discover Typescript.
-What was launched
+What was launched:
 A Discord bot, which has many functionalities.

 Difficulties: